PaddlePaddle/Serving/README.md

 | `use_calib`                                    | bool | False   | Only for deployment with TensorRT                     |
 | `gpu_multi_stream`                             | bool | False   | EnableGpuMultiStream to get larger QPS                |

+#### Description of asynchronous model
+    Asynchronous mode is suitable for 1.
+When the number of requests is very large, 2.
+When multiple models are concatenated and you want to specify the concurrency number of each model.
+    Asynchronous mode helps to improve the throughput (QPS) of service, but for a single request, the delay will increase slightly.
+    In asynchronous mode, each model will start n threads of the number you specify, and each thread contains a model instance.
+In other words, each model is equivalent to a thread pool containing N threads, and the task is taken from the task queue of the thread pool to execute.
+    In asynchronous mode, each RPC server thread is only responsible for putting the request into the task queue of the model thread pool.
+After the task is executed, the completed task is removed from the task queue.
+    In the above table, the number of RPC server threads is specified by --thread, and the default value is 2.
+    --op_num specifies the number of threads in the thread pool of each model.
+The default value is 0, indicating that asynchronous mode is not used.
+    --op_max_batch specifies the number of batches for each model.
+The default value is 32.
+It takes effect when --op_num is not 0.
 #### When you want a model to use multiple GPU cards.
 python3 -m paddle_serving_server.serve --model uci_housing_model --thread 10 --port 9292 --gpu_ids 0,1,2
 #### When you want 2 models.
 python3 -m paddle_serving_server.serve --model uci_housing_model_1 uci_housing_model_2 --thread 10 --port 9292
 #### When you want 2 models, and want each of them use multiple GPU cards.
 python3 -m paddle_serving_server.serve --model uci_housing_model_1 uci_housing_model_2 --thread 10 --port 9292 --gpu_ids 0,1 1,2
+#### When a service contains two models, and each model needs to specify multiple GPU cards, and needs asynchronous mode, each model specifies different concurrency number.
+python3 -m paddle_serving_server.serve --model uci_housing_model_1 uci_housing_model_2 --thread 10 --port 9292 --gpu_ids 0,1 1,2 --op_num 4 8
 </center>

 ```python